 According to Woodside, these recent challenges have only made the university more resilient in its ability to respond to emergencies.
 While many student wellness initiatives such as THRIVE had already been in the works, the increased spotlight on student mental health highlighted these new programs to the community when they finally launched.

-Since Woodside’s public health experience has taught him that the most common barrier to resources is awareness, he considers the moment to have allowed for growth of Rowan’s overall wellness infrastructure.
+Since Woodside’s public health experience has taught him that the most common barrier to resources is awareness, he considers the moment to have allowed for the growth of Rowan’s overall wellness infrastructure.

 So far this semester, with 20,000 students (at least 4,000 of which live on campus) and in the middle of a pandemic, Rowan has not experienced a single death within the university community.
 And after “many sleepless nights,” the university has added three new counselors to its staff.